Gisborne Botanic Gardens

 The Arboretum was originally planted in 2003 comprising mainly endemic vegetation of the Malmsbury area.
 It links the Botanic Gardens to the local sporting oval via a path travelling beneath the bridge which crosses the Coliban River.

 Functions and events in the gardens

-Bookings can be taken to hold a function or wedding in a Botanic Garden.
+Bookings can be taken to hold a wedding ceremony in all our Botanic Gardens.